numfocus/gsoc/CONTRIBUTING-students.md

 completing the project and delivering the functionality to our users.
 If you aren't sure about anything, get in touch with us, we're happy to advise you.

+You can use our [base template](https://github.com/numfocus/gsoc/blob/master/templates/proposal.md) to get an idea about how to go about writing the proposal.

 ### Dividing your project

 We require that all of our students have at least one commit in the development